sieiden/javascript_challenge/README.md

 # javascript_challenge
 JavaScript HW for NW Bootcamp

 This homework focused on filtering ufo sighting data by date by entering a date into a form and clicking a filter table button.
 The homework included two parts outlined below.
+To run the files use a source code editor (ex.
+VS Code) and your local server/default browser.

 # **UFO Level One**